KestrelComputer/kestrel/_posts/2015-07-27-towards-patientio.md

 Today, I presented a tech-talk on what I'm currently thinking the Kestrel-3's I/O architecture should be.
 I'm calling the I/O implementation "PatientIO", as a pun on "RapidIO."
 For the purposes of this talk, PatientIO and RapidIO can be thought of identically.
-PatientIO differs from RapidIO only in how device enumeration happens, and on supported interconnect media.
+PatientIO differs from RapidIO only in how device enumeration happens, and on supported interconnect media;
+however, these topics are not covered.

-This talk covers only some superficial issues:
+This talk covers the following topics:

 * Motivation and problem statement.
 * *Very* high-level overview of current solution.